 This year’s conference is an all-inclusive, all-access pass at one low rate.
 Your registration fee includes all conference events including:

 NATOA Annual Conference Code of Conduct: View NATOA's Code of Conduct for all conference participants.

 NO SHARING POLICY: Your link to connect to the virtual conference platform will be unique to you and cannot be shared with others.
 Multiple log-ins with the same ID during the event will be dismissed and jeopardize your participation in the event.

 The Telecommunications Act of 1996 is now 25 years old and woefully out of date.
 Many of the technologies and platforms that are being used today did not even exist in the public marketplace in 1996.
 Moreover, there has been a convergence of services (for example, video streaming) that is not recognized in federal law and can be harmful to local governments.
 This session will explore possible reforms that are needed to the Telecom Act that would better protect local governments.
 It will also address whether a legislative overhaul of the Act is possible in a Biden Administration and, if not, whether some positive changes could be achieved through other means.

 Now that your PEG channel has survived the pandemic, find out what it will take to keep your PEG channel moving forward.
 Join us as we will look deeper into what is new with PEG, revenue generation ideas for PEG and will your council meetings still be available in the virtual world?

-Our panel of experts will assess how 2019 affected policy and practice on key communications issues and will provide their views of what may be coming in 2020 - and how local governments can prepare.
+Join us for a discussion of how 2021 affected policy and practice on key communications issues and what may be coming in 2022.